zd333/dntsc/README.md

 ### Launching project in dev mode

-1. run `sudo docker run -d --mount type=bind,source=$PWD/data/bin,destination=/data/bin mongo` - this will start (and download before first run) Docker container with MongoDB (used in dev mode only); Mongo will be available under port 27017 on localhost
 1. run `yarn --cwd ./apps/react-client run start`
+1. run `sudo docker run -p 27017:27017 -d --mount type=bind,source=$PWD/data/bin,destination=/data/bin mongo` - this will start (and download before first run) Docker container with MongoDB (used in dev mode only); Mongo will be available under port 27017 on localhost
-1. (in another terminal) run `yarn --cwd ./apps/api run start:dev`
+1. (in another terminal)run `yarn --cwd ./apps/api run start:dev`

-API will be available under [localhost:4000](localhost:4000).
 React client will be available under [localhost:3000](localhost:3000).
+With default `.env` values (copied from `.env-example`) API will be available under [localhost:4000](localhost:4000).
+If you set custom value for `API_SERVING_PORT` (other than `4000`), then you also have to make corresponding change to `proxy` field of `/apps/react-client/package.json`.
 Apps will refresh/reload automatically after you make changes to source code.

 ## Building and deploying